 SECURITIES PURCHASE AGREEMENT

-This Securities Purchase Agreement (this “Agreement”) is dated as of August 1, 2008 by and between Patient Safety Technologies, Inc., a Delaware corporation (the “Company”), and each purchaser identified on the signature pages hereto (each, including its successors and assigns, a “Purchaser” and collectively the “Purchasers”).
+This Securities Purchase Agreement (this “Agreement”) is dated as of June 20th, 2017, between The Chron Organization, Inc., Inc. a Nevada corporation (the “Company”), and the purchaser identified on the signature pages hereto (including its successors and assigns, the “Purchaser”).

-WHEREAS, subject to the terms and conditions set forth in this Agreement and pursuant to Section 4(2) of the Securities Act of 1933, as amended (the “Securities Act”), and Rule 506 promulgated thereunder, the Company desires to issue and sell to each Purchaser, and each Purchaser, severally and not jointly, desires to purchase from the Company, securities of the Company as more fully described in this Agreement.
+WHEREAS, subject to the terms and conditions set forth in this Agreement and pursuant to Section 4(2) of the Securities Act of 1933, as amended (the “Securities Act”), and Rule 506 promulgated thereunder, the Company desires to issue and sell to the Purchaser, and the Purchaser desires to purchase from the Company, securities of the Company as more fully described in this Agreement.

 “Action” shall have the meaning ascribed to such term in Section 3.1(j).

-“Affiliate” means any Person that, directly or indirectly through one or more intermediaries, controls or is controlled by or is under common control with a Person as such terms are used in and construed under Rule 405 under the Securities Act.
-With respect to a Purchaser, any investment fund or managed account that is managed on a discretionary basis by the same investment manager as such Purchaser will be deemed to be an Affiliate of such Purchaser.
+“Affiliate” means any Person that, directly or indirectly through one or more intermediary, controls or is controlled by or is under common control with a Person, as such terms are used in and construed under Rule 405 under the Securities Act.

 “Board of Directors” means the board of directors of the Company.

-“Common Stock” means the common stock of the Company, par value $0.33 per share, and any other class of securities into which such securities may hereafter be reclassified or changed into.
+“Common Stock” means the common stock of the Company, par value$.001 per share, and any other class of securities into which such securities may hereafter be reclassified or changed into.

-“Evaluation Date” shall have the meaning ascribed to such term in Section 3.1(r).
+“Disclosure Schedules” shall have the meaning ascribed to such term in Section 3.1.

 “Exchange Act” means the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder.

-“Exempt Issuance” means the issuance of (a) shares of Common Stock or options to employees, officers or directors of the Company pursuant to any stock or option plan or agreement duly adopted for such purpose, by a majority of the non-employee members of the Board of Directors or a majority of the members of a committee of non-employee directors established for such purpose, (b) securities upon the exercise or exchange of or conversion of any Securities issued hereunder and/or other securities exercisable or exchangeable for or convertible into shares of Common Stock issued and outstanding on the date of this Agreement, provided that such securities have not been amended since the date of this Agreement to increase the number of such securities or to decrease the exercise, exchange or conversion price of such securities, and (c) securities issued pursuant to acquisitions or strategic transactions approved by a majority of the disinterested directors of the Company, provided that any such issuance shall only be to a Person which is, itself or through its subsidiaries, an operating company in a business synergistic with the business of the Company and in which the Company receives benefits in addition to the investment of funds, but shall not include a transaction in which the Company is issuing securities primarily for the purpose of raising capital or to an entity whose primary business is investing in securities.
+“Exempt Issuance” means the issuance of (a) up to 40,000,000 shares of Common Stock or options to employees, officers, directors or consultants of the Company pursuant to any stock or option plan or agreement duly adopted for such purpose by the Board of Directors or a majority of the members of a committee of non-employee directors established for such purpose, (b) securities upon the exercise, exchange or conversion of any Debenture or Warrants issued hereunder and/or other securities, options, warrants, convertible securities or other rights to acquire, exercisable or exchangeable for or convertible into, shares of Common Stock, in each case that are issued and outstanding on the date of this Agreement, provided that such securities have not been amended since the date of this Agreement to increase the number of such securities or to decrease the exercise, exchange or conversion price of such securities, (c) securities issued pursuant to acquisitions of companies, assets or intellectual property (or licensing of assets or intellectual property) or strategic transactions approved by a majority of the disinterested directors of the Company, if any, provided that any such issuance shall only be to a Person which is, itself or through its subsidiaries, an operating company, a university or other nonfinancial institution and in which the Company receives benefits in addition to the investment of funds, (d) securities issued in connection with real property leasing arrangement or debt financing from a bank or similar financial institution approved by the Company’s Board of Directors, provided that the primary purpose of such transaction is not for the purpose of raising capital and/or the securities issued or issuable in such transaction are not issued or issuable to an entity whose primary business is investing in securities (e) shares issued or issuable where the holders of a majority of the outstanding notes waive their anti-dilution rights pursuant to any agreements entered into after the Company has securities registered under the Exchange Act and is required to file reports under the Exchange Act.
+Such transaction is not for the purpose of raising capital and/or the securities issued or issuable in such transaction are not to an entity whose primary business is investing in securities.

 “GAAP” shall have the meaning ascribed to such term in Section 3.1(h).

-“Indebtedness” shall have the meaning ascribed to such term in Section 3.1(aa).
+“Indebtedness” shall have the meaning ascribed to such term in Section 3.1(gg).